Get started with Amazon EKS – AWS Management Console and AWS CLI - Amazon EKS

 Important

 To get started as simply and quickly as possible, this topic includes steps to create nodes with default settings.
 Before creating nodes for production use, we recommend that you familiarize yourself with all settings and deploy nodes with the settings that meet your requirements.
-For more information, see Amazon EKS nodes.
+For more information, see Manage compute resources by using nodes.
 Some settings can only be enabled when creating your nodes.

 You can create a cluster with one of the following node types.
-To learn more about each type, see Amazon EKS nodes.
+To learn more about each type, see Manage compute resources by using nodes.
 After your cluster is deployed, you can add other node types.

 • Fargate – Linux – Choose this type of node if you want to run Linux applications on AWS Fargate.
 Fargate is a serverless compute engine that lets you deploy Kubernetes Pods without managing Amazon EC2 instances.